Planning A Life Conference (PAL)

 Planning a Life is a two day Transition planning conference with information and resources for families, educators and professionals.
 Topics include:

 - Creating a Vision for life beyond High School

 - The MA Transition Planning Form and IEP goals

 - Community connections

 Transition planning is an ongoing process that starts when a student on an IEP turns 14 and continues throughout their high school and young adult years.
 Our goal is to build a statewide network of proactive and informed families, educators and professionals working in partnership to develop student focused transition plans.

-Planning A Life is scheduled from 8:30am – 4:00pm on a Friday and Saturday three times a year throughout Massachusetts. (check here for conference dates and site locations for the current 2016 – 2017 school year).
-Registration is required as space is limited.
+Planning A Life is scheduled from 8:30am – 4:00pm on a Friday and Saturday three times a year throughout Massachusetts.
+The last planned 2017 Conference will take place in Pittsfield from 6/15/17 – 6/16/17. and registration is required as space is limited.
 There is a program fee for this conference, is $125 per person or $175 per family (or professional).
 Limited scholarships are available.

 For more information about PAL conferences, please contact The LINK Center at 617-236-7210 or email: email@example.com